 Where is the voltage divider circuit used?

-1. Voltage divider circuit of gamma section of LCD TV panel.
+1. Voltage divider circuit of the gamma section of the LCD TV panel.

-2. Setting reference voltages for sensors and analogue circuits.
+2 Setting reference voltages for sensors and analog circuits.

 3. Biasing transistors in amplifiers and various electronic circuits.